$3250 per person

-Level of DifficultyMinimum age 10.
-Maximum age is 70.
+Level of DifficultyMinimum age 12.
+Recommended maximum age is 65.
+This is only recommended, if you think you can physically do what is listed below we will not turn you away.
 Unfortunately, Morocco is not wheelchair accessible or accessible to those facing physical challenges.
 Much of this trip will be focused on walking in the Medinas and short hikes in picture-perfect landscapes.
 This trip requires mobility and energy.
 If you struggle with physical activity, have accessibility needs or need special care, then this trip is not for you.
 We cannot guarantee access to alternative modes of transportation (cabs, buses, etc.), which means you will need to walk, even if you are struggling.
 As a general rule you should be able to walk up to 5 miles per day (not all at the same time), climb four flights of stairs (elevators are non-existent) and be able to drag or carry your belongings on wobbly streets.
 In several locations, porters will not be available to help us, which is another reason you'll need to be fit.
 Of course we wish this trip could accommodate everyone, but this is Morocco, and certain things are beyond our control.
-The average high temperature is 22°C (72°F) and the average low is 10°C (50°F).

 IncludedAccommodationsActivities/ToursArrival TransportationGift BasketLive Q & AMealsNational Park FeesPersonal GuidesPrivate FB GroupTips for GuidesTransportationWelcome PartyWorldTowning Swag

-Not IncludedAlcoholArrival Day MealsDeparture Day MealsDeparture TransportationEquipment RentalFlights to CountryFlights Within CountryJuice, Soda, SmoothiesLaundry, Phone Calls, Room ServiceSouvenirsTipping at the RestroomsTrip InsuranceVegetarian Options
+Not IncludedAlcoholArrival Day MealsDeparture Day MealsDeparture TransportationEquipment RentalFlights to CountryFlights Within CountryLaundry, Phone Calls, Room Servicenon-alcoholic drinks (not offered for free at meals)SouvenirsTipping at the RestroomsTrip InsuranceVegetarian Options

 This is the first official day of our voyage together.
 We will all meet at the opening breakfast on the terrace to discuss the day, address any questions, and meet those of you who got in late the night before and missed the meet n' greet.